 Reserve waterways and lakes offer sport fishermen ample opportunity to test their wits against wily, good-sized speckled trout as well as the salmon in the Rochers and MacDonald rivers.
 Nearly 75% of the lakes in the reserve have never been fished, making it a true unexploited paradise just waiting to be discovered by the adventurous.
 The Arthur Lake (to the north) and Walker Lake sectors of the reserve hold some wonderful surprises in store, including great fishing and spectacularly beautiful lakes.

 Larger than life, Port-Cartier-Sept-Îles Wildlife Reserve is a land of breathtaking landscapes in a natural setting that leaves no one indifferent.

 24, boul. des Îles, bureau 109, Port-Cartier

 Beach.
 Body of water.
 Canoe-camping (52 km).
 Fishing.
 Hiking (10 km).
 Hunting.
 Ice fishing.
 Plant life observation.
 Site interpretation.
 Canoeing.
 Kayaking.
 Rowboats.
 Wildlife observation.
 Other activities

 Boat ramp.
 Boutique / Sales counter.
 Camping accommodation.
 Lodging on the premises.
 Panoramic view / lookout.
 Shelter-accommodation

 Canoes.
 Fishing equipment.
 Kayaks.
+Motors.
 Rowboats.
 Other nautical craft or equipement

 Free outdoor parking.